Ko11e/Bogardens-blacksmith/README.md

 ## Contact page
   - This page provides a platform for users to get in touch with the company.
 Users can use this page to book a course, request a special order, or ask any other questions they may have.
 To do so, they will need to fill out a form that includes their full name, email address and the topic of their message.
 Additionally, there is a message box where users can write their queries in detail.

+  - Upon submitting the contact form, the user will be redirected to a success message displayed on the thankyou.html page.

 ![Contats](assets/images/Contact-README.webp)
+![Thankyou-message]

 ### Existing Features